Popular Posts

 1. Records from Martin Frobisher's ships show that each week his crew would receive meat on four days and no meat on the other three.
 The other rations on board included flour, oats, dried beans and biscuits.
 One would imagine that any Thanksgiving meal accompanying the first Canadian Thanksgiving in 1578 would not have been a lavish affair.

 2. The fact that turkey was served at the first American Thanksgiving was not due to marketing or people saving up for weeks to purchase such an expensive type of poultry.
 Turkey was part of the menu because wild turkeys were abundant in the place where the Pilgrims and Natives were living.
 They could easily hunt them, and the meat was tasty.
 In that same spirit (choosing something for my Thanksgiving menu simply because it is abundant), I intend to find a way to elevate kale.
-Just today, we harvest four "trees" of it from our vegetable garden.
+Just today, we harvested four "trees" of it from our vegetable garden.
 (See photo)

 3. Both of these original Thanksgiving events were not about a nebulous feeling of gratitude one stirred up once a year.
 They were part of a daily lifestyle of giving God the credit for any blessings that come our way.
 Thanksgiving needs to be directed somewhere: any celebration that is missing the element of acknowledging God's role in our lives will fall short of the true meaning of the holy-day.